2024 Public Health Partnership Conference

 Presentations that allow participants to leave with replicable skills and that allow interaction with time for Q&A will be prioritized.
 Submissions that are innovative are also strongly encouraged.
 The following formats are eligible for submission:

-Breakout Session: The presenter(s) will organize the presentation and supporting materials for a captivating session over the course of 60 minutes.
-Please allow enough time to engage with audience for discussion and Q&A
+Breakout Session: The presenter(s) will organize the presentation and supporting materials for a captivating session for 15-20 minutes.
+Presentations will be grouped with 3 others unless otherwise requested.
+Session length will allow enough time to engage with audience for discussion and Q&A at end.

 Presenters may submit more than one proposal.